 - Decreasing task and information handoffs between people and systems

 - Continuously defining business standards, rules, and procedures

 Here is where the analysts take all the above information and model the new process, aligning it with data-driven and informed objectives and goals.

 Do You Want to Become a Business Analyst?

 Business analysts are a precious resource in today’s high-pressure environments.
 If you would like a business analysis career, Simplilearn is ready to provide you with the tools to make your dreams come true.
-The Post Graduate Program in Business Analysis helps you master critical business analysis techniques, Agile Scrum methodologies, SQL databases, and visualization tools like Excel, Power BI, and Tableau.
+The Business Analytics for Strategic Decision Making with IIT Roorkee helps you master critical business analysis techniques, Agile Scrum methodologies, SQL databases, and visualization tools like Excel, Power BI, and Tableau.

 According to Indeed, you can earn an annual average of USD 79,690 as a business analyst, not counting bonuses.
 So if you’re ready for a challenging, in-demand career that offers excellent benefits, let Simplilearn help you take those first steps!